AdobeDocs/certification.en/help/certifications/aa/aa-e-business.md

 **Take the certification exam**

-Adobe uses two vendors to administer proctored exams, PSI and Examity.
+Adobe uses two vendors to administer proctored exams, PSI and [!DNL Examity].

 * **PSI** offers two options for taking exams, test center and remote online
 * **Examity** only offers the remote online option